 Here's a proper example reference list entry for your SUPC presentation:

-Smith, J. M., & Jones, P. T. (2010, May).
+Smith, J. M., & Jones, P. T. (2014, May).
 Emotional self-efficacy and its impact on health.
-Paper presented at the Tenth Annual Stanford Undergraduate Psychology Conference, Stanford, CA.
+Paper presented at the Fourteenth Annual Stanford Undergraduate Psychology Conference, Stanford, CA.

 Q: I don't see an answer to my question.
 What should I do?

-If you don't see an answer to your question, consider contacting us.
+If you don't see an answer to your question, consider contacting the conference staff.
 We'll do our best to get back to you in a timely manner.
 Our contact information is available on the Contact page.
+Please do not contact the Department of Psychology at Stanford, as the administrators there will not be able to answer your questions.

 To register for the Conference, go to the Registration page.